THE SPIRIT OF THE Moto TT

 Failure to realise a team member has broken down : -50 points

-Finishing a stage with only 3 scooters: -25 points
+Starting a stage with 4 scooters and finishing a stage with 3 scooters: -25 points (no further penalty)

 Failing to notify the Marshal if a rider has retired during a stage: -25 points

-Finishing a stage but failing to check in: -25 points
+Finishing a stage but failing to check in: No finish time logged.
+No points for the stage

 Finishing a stage with team members separated by more than 5 minutes: -10 points